simondlevy/MulticopterSim/README.md

 # Launch and fly!

-In UnrealEditor, click the play button and you're ready to begin.
+In UnrealEditor, select one of the maps in <b>Content/Flying/Maps</b>.
+Click the play button and you're ready to begin.
 Throttle up to fly.
 You can use the spacebar to switch between the ground camera and FPV camera.

 # Support for OpenCV